sjmikler/slicemap/README.md

 # Answers

 * Package `matplotlib` is an optional dependency - without it you can use the pacakge, but not the plotting functionality.
+* You can use slices based on any number-like objects (except complex numbers) as keys.
+It'll work with ints, floats or numpy values.
+* You can use any object as values.